formio/pdf-enterprise/README.md

 ## Environmental variables

-To set up the PDF server locally, you will need to specify some environment variables on the server.
+To set up the PDF server, you will need to specify some environment variables on the server.

 |           |  Variable               | Default                   | Description |
 |-----------|-------------------------|---------------------------|-------------|